VictorSuarezVara/Reading-analog-clocks-with-neural-networks/README.md

 ## Models
 - Basic arquitecture named well-basline/
 - ResNet pretrained with 1 simple fully layer
-- You can see it to on Col·lab : https://colab.research.google.com/drive/1pMY_5KVzplGUeonhD6MPSsIOWY4lvFi3?usp=sharing
+- You can see it too on Col·lab : https://colab.research.google.com/drive/1pMY_5KVzplGUeonhD6MPSsIOWY4lvFi3?usp=sharing

 ## Datasets
 Datsets used in Kaggle here: